 This is why the company is engaged in multistakeholder initiatives, aimed at developing strategies and tools to promote human rights and protect the environment, at the international and local level.

-Benetton Group is among the first signatories of the Bangladesh Accord on Fire and Building Safety, launched in May 2013.
+Benetton Group is among the first signatories of the Accord on Fire and Building Safety in Bangladesh, launched in May 2013.
 With its signature, the company confirms its engagement in contributing to a significant and lasting improvement in working conditions and safety in Bangladesh.

 We are at the forefront of the global effort to eliminate the use of hazardous chemicals across the textile industry by 2020.
 This is why Benetton Group joined hands with the leading actors of the textile sector and became affiliated to the international coalition Zero Discharge of Hazardous Chemicals (ZDHC).